The story of VfB Stuttgart's revival from relegation strugglers to the UEFA Champions League

 Regular relegation battles were major causes for concern, but even during Matarazzo’s final 16 months, there had been signs that Stuttgart had the potential to deliver better results.
 Of the 20 games they lost during that period, only three were by more than two goals, and nine were by a solitary strike.

-Of course, no-one could have expected Stuttgart to be this convincing though.
+Of course, no-one could have expected Stuttgart to be just as convincing, though.
 They kicked off the Bundesliga term with a 5-0 hammering of Bochum and, while a 5-1 loss to RB Leipzig followed immediately after, they were back to winning ways courtesy of another five-goal performance against Freiburg on Matchday 3.
 By Matchday 9, they had won seven matches, with only an irresistible Bayer Leverkusen stopping them from sitting at the summit.
+As the season progressed, it became apparent that VfB were enjoying one of the most consistent campaigns in their history.

-Guirassy’s incredible goalscoring form has stolen the headlines, but almost every player in Hoeneß’s squad deserves praise.
-Goalkeeper Alexander Nübel has finally shown the ability that convinced Bayern to sign him from Schalke in 2020, captain Waldemar Anton has led by example, and Maximilian Mittelstädt has provided solidity at left-back.
+Guirassy’s incredible goalscoring form stole the headlines, but almost every player in Hoeneß’s squad was worthy of praise.
+Goalkeeper Alexander Nübel displayed the ability that convinced Bayern to sign him from Schalke in 2020 while the custodian also agreed terms on a new two-year loan extension at the MHPArena.
+Captain Waldemar Anton led by example and, along with Maximilian Mittelstädt who provided solidity at left-back, all three were called up to Germany's provisional Euro 2024 squad.

-In the past, we may have seen VfB crumble, but not this time.
-Instead, they have responded to every obstacle with endeavour and energy and are more than deserving of their time in the sun.
-Finally, it seems Stuttgart have a side befitting their name and heritage, and a fantastic prize for their displays may be just around the corner in the shape of UEFA Champions League football next term.
+Responding to every obstacle with endeavour and energy, Stuttgart are more than deserving of their time in the sun.
+They picked up many notable victories, like those against Bayern (3-1) and away to Dortmund (1-0) along the way to collecting 23 wins and finishing with 73 points, both new club records - even surpassing totals when they won the title.
+Finally, it seems Stuttgart have a side befitting their name and heritage, and a fantastic prize for their displays comes in the shape of Champions League football next term.